wp-plugins/simple-permissions/readme.txt

 * Initial version.

 == Upgrade Notice ==

+= 1.1.2 =
+* Bug fix for interaction with Wiki plugin.
+Upgrade optional.

 = 1.1.1 =
 * Bug fix for 1.1.0, so if you had 1.1.0, you need to upgrade.
 If on 1.0.2, upgrade is optional.